On this page

 The name of the column(s) that you want to query.

-The path to the source that you want to query a table in.
-The source can be in a space, your scratch directory, an Arctic catalog, or a data source.
+The name of the table or view that you want to select from.
+The table can be in the scratch directory or a data lake source.

 • The data files for a table